-Mean Time Between Failures and Mean Time To Repair are two important KPI's in plant maintenance.
+Mean Time Between Failures and Mean Time To Repair are two important KPI's in plant maintenance management and lean manufacturing.

-Mean Time Between Failures = (Total up time) / (number of brekdowns)
+Mean Time Between Failures = (Total up time) / (number of breakdowns)

 Mean Time To Repair = (Total down time) / (number of breakdowns)